in2code-de/powermail/Readme.md

 - **minor updates** (e.g. 1.0.0 => 1.1.0) includes new features and smaller tasks without breaking changes.
 - **major updates** (e.g. 1.0.0 => 2.0.0) normally includes basic refactoring, new features and also breaking changes.

-We try to mark breaking changes in the [changelog](/Documentation/Changelog/Readme.md) with a leading **!!!** and try to explain what to do on an upgrade (e.g. VieHelper name changed from vh:foo to vh:bar in templates).
+We try to mark breaking changes in the [changelog](/Documentation/Changelog/Index.md) with a leading **!!!** and try to explain what to do on an upgrade (e.g. VieHelper name changed from vh:foo to vh:bar in templates).

-In addition powermail is using [Git Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) as Git workflow.
-That means that there is one branch which contains new and untested code: **develop**.
-The branch **master** only contains tested code which will also be tagged from time to time.

 Based on `release early, release often` we try to release new versions as often as possible into TER and to github/packagist.